 Renee Leach LPC-MHSP

 Renee Leach has been counseling in the Middle Tennessee area for more than 30 years.
 She is skilled in assisting families with parenting, social skills and behavioral challenges including those that pertain to toileting, developmental concerns, ADHD, autism spectrum, sleeping and eating.
 Her experience includes an eclectic blend of coaching, positive behavior modification training, cognitive behavior therapy and client centered therapy.
 She has specialized training in Child Parent Psychotherapy (CPP), CSEFEL (Pyramid Model parenting) to name a few.
-She is a Certified Daring Way™ Facilitator-Candidate (CDWF-Candidate) based on Brené Brown's research on Shame and Vulnerability.
+She is a Certified Daring Way™ Facilitator-Candidate (CDWF-Candidate) based on Brené Brown's Shame and Vulnerability research.
 She will be adding this dynamic technique to her work both individually and in a group setting with those who struggle with anxiety and finding their courage when faced with difficulties.

 Lisa Vernon, LCSW

 Lisa Vernon received her Bachelor of Arts Degree in Social Work from D’Youville College in Buffalo, NY.
 She then moved to Cleveland, OH to attend Case Western Reserve University where she earned her Master’s Degree in Science and Social Administration with a concentration in Children, Youth, and Families.
 She has been a Licensed Clinical Social Worker in mental health outpatient settings as well as in private and public school settings.
 In her 20+ years of social work, she has been a therapist, a clinical supervisor, an administrative supervisor, and a consultant.
 Her passion lies in clinical work with youth (preschool through adolescence) and families.
 She has numerous creative ways of teaching new skills to address behavioral and/or social/emotional concerns.